- How to Visit Gotokuji – the Waving Cat Temple - 13 August 2026

 A Few Extra Conditions to Note

-There are a few restrictions on using the pass that it’s important to note…
+There are a few restrictions on using the pass that are important to note.

-• Many of the attractions have set times pass holders can visit and these might not match up exactly with the full opening hours of the attraction – for example, you can only visit Legoland in the week and the Umeda Sky Building before 6pm.
+Many of the attractions have set times pass holders can visit and these might not match up exactly with the full opening hours of the attraction – for example, you can only visit Umeda Sky Building before 3pm.

 Is the Pass Worth it For Children?